Amit-Rohila33/LMS-devcom-Mentorship/frontend/readme.md

 - This page can only be accessed by an ADMIN.<br>
 - The details of all the students that are registered on the system can be found here.<br>
-- ID, Name, and Email is displayed here.<br>
+- ID, Name, Email, and the date student account was created is displayed here.<br>
 - 'URL' http://localhost:port/users/list<br>

 #### **7) All Orders**<br>